Russian forces escalate attacks on Ukraine's civilian areas

 “Where are the children?
 What kind of military factories do they work at?
 What tanks are they going at?"
 Zelenskyy said.

-If the allegations are confirmed, that would represent a new level of brutality in the war and could lead to even further isolation of Russia.
+Cluster bombs shoot smaller “bomblets” over a large area, many of which fail to explode until long after they’ve been dropped.
+If their use in Ukraine is confirmed, that would represent a new level of brutality in the war and could lead to even further isolation of Russia.

+The first talks between Russia and Ukraine since the invasion were held Monday, but ended with only an agreement to talk again.
+On Tuesday, though, Zelenskyy said Russia should stop bombing first.

+“As for dialogue, I think yes, but stop bombarding people first and start negotiating afterwards,“ he told CNN.

 Inside Russia, a top radio station critical of the Kremlin was taken off the air after authorities threatened to shut it down over its coverage of the invasion.
 Among other things, the Kremlin is not allowing the fighting to be referred to as an “invasion” or “war.”

-More than a half-million people have fled the country, and countless others have taken shelter underground.
-Bomb damage to water pipes and other basic services have left hundreds of thousands of families without drinking water, U.N. humanitarian coordinator Martin Griffiths said.
+Roughly 660,000 people have fled Ukraine, and countless others have taken shelter underground.
+Bomb damage has left hundreds of thousands of families without drinking water, U.N. humanitarian coordinator Martin Griffiths said.

 “It is a nightmare, and it seizes you from the inside very strongly.
 This cannot be explained with words,” said Kharkiv resident Ekaterina Babenko, taking shelter in a basement with neighbors for a fifth straight day.
 “We have small children, elderly people, and frankly speaking it is very frightening.”